shayne-fletcher/zen/notes/stack-new-ghc-resolver.md

 ```
 if there isn't yet a resolver for ghc-x.y.z.

-The default set of resolvers `stack` "knows" about are those enumerated in the file [stack-setup-2.yaml]( https://github.com/commercialhaskell/stackage-content/blob/master/stack/stack-setup-2.yaml) in the [commericalhaskell/stackage-content](https://github.com/commercialhaskell/stackage-content) repository.
+The default set of resolvers `stack` "knows about" are those enumerated in the file [stack-setup-2.yaml]( https://github.com/commercialhaskell/stackage-content/blob/master/stack/stack-setup-2.yaml) in the [commericalhaskell/stackage-content](https://github.com/commercialhaskell/stackage-content) repository.

 ## Create a local stack setup file